 Welcome to Dynamic Ecology!
-Below are some answers to questions you may have about this blog.
+Below are answers to some questions you may have about this blog.

 I’m broadly interested in population, community, and evolutionary ecology–those bits of ecology that–in my view, anyway!–have population dynamics at their core (hence the name of this blog).
 For information on my research, please visit my lab homepage.